 This is absolutely an app that deserves a place on your iDevice.
 With this tweak/app, you can do a lot of stuff, here are two:

 When the Electra jailbreak didn’t support Cydia, this was the app that served as a medium to install tweaks.
-There are several other tasks that you can do with Filza.
+Several other tasks can be done with Filza.
 All you have to do is Google those to unlock its potential.

 Flame is a must-have.